Author: Krystal Kelly

 24. Cereal bars / snacks

-When thinking of your Horse Travel Packing List essentials, I would say that snacks are high on the list.
+When thinking of your horse riding essentials for longer rides, I would say that snacks are high on the list.
 Then again, I am the type of person that gets “hangry.”
 If your like me, do yourself and your travel companions a favor and stock up on small snacks which can easily fit in your saddle bag or fanny pack.

 25. Ear Plugs / Eye Mask